-Ultrasound, CT, and MRI are all able to detect the presence or absence of hydronephrosis.
+Ultrasound, CT, and MRI are all able to detect the presence of hydronephrosis.
 Ultrasound has moderate diagnostic accuracy, is widely available, and is nonionizing, making it a good initial imaging study when hydronephrosis is suspected.
-103 CT and MRI are able to visualize the full course of the ureter and are useful when ultrasound is nondiagnostic.
-CT is more established, quicker, less motion sensitive, and more commonly performed than MRI 104, although MRI may be useful in pediatric or radiation-sensitive populations.
-Renal scintigraphy is a functional study that can help differentiate obstructive from nonobstructive hydronephrosis and so determine the clinical significance of suspected hydronephosis, including the impact on renal function and the presence or absence of obstructive uropathy.
-9, 105, 106
+Of the ureter and are useful when ultrasound is nondiagnostic.
+CT is more established, quicker, less motion sensitive, and more commonly performed than MRI although MRI may be useful in pediatric or radiation-sensitive populations.
+Renal scintigraphy is a functional study that can help differentiate obstructive from nonobstructive hydronephrosis and so determine the clinical significance of suspected hydronephrosis, including the impact on renal function and the presence or absence of obstructive uropathy.
+(9, 105, 106)